Welcome to the Masonic Hall Ipswich Website

 An additional extension was added in the early twentieth century.
 Later in the early seventies the Trustees decided to carry out some very necessary improvements to the building which included integrating number 8 Soane St to provide additional accommodation.
 Unfortunately, although Ipswich Freemasons have over the years raised enormous sums of money for a multitude of charitable causes they failed to see the need for continuous maintenance and updating of facilities.
-This matter has been tackled over the last eight years by the limited company now responsible for its maintenance and administration and the present building is becoming a jewel in Suffolk’s masonic crown with a beautiful “temple”, chandoliered and panelled dining hall, a modern bar and a high quality catering reputation.
+This accumulated neglect has been tackled by a new company, Masonic Hall Ipswich Ltd which was incorporated in 2009 as a registered charity.
+Masonic Hall Ipswich Ltd leases the premises from Ipswich Masonic Trust Company Ltd and is responsible for the preservation, maintenance and administration of the present building which is becoming a jewel in Suffolk’s masonic crown with a beautiful “temple”, chandoliered and panelled dining hall, a modern bar and a high quality catering reputation.

 It is there for the people of Ipswich and is available at very competitive rates.